ray-project/ray/doc/source/tune/tutorials/tune-distributed.rst

     If you have already have a list of nodes, go to :ref:`tune-distributed-local`.

 Ray currently supports AWS and GCP.
 Follow the instructions below to launch nodes on AWS (using the Deep Learning AMI).
-See the :ref:`cluster setup documentation <cluster-cloud>`.
+See the :ref:`cluster setup documentation <cluster-index>`.
 Save the below cluster configuration (``tune-default.yaml``):

 .. literalinclude:: /../../python/ray/tune/examples/tune-default.yaml
    :language: yaml